FlonairLenz/xStateMachine/README.md

 The following figure illustrates the state transactions:
 ![alt text](https://raw.githubusercontent.com/FlonairLenz/xStateMachine/master/example/ExampleStateMachine.png "Sample state machine")

+We can see that a document cannot change from the state archived to the state deleted.

 `Current document state: Created`
 `Current document state: Published`
 `Current document state: Changed`